-The 18th Avenue edge is adjacent to a highdensity residential area.
+The 18th Avenue edge is adjacent to a high-density residential area with public vehicular access.
 The street is classified as a minor arterial.
 Development along the 18th Avenue edge is highly visible to the public.
-Every opportunity should be taken to improve the visual qualities of this area.
-It is unlikely that development of buildings will occur in this area because it is reserved for outdoor athletics and recreational uses (with the exception of the Outdoor Program Trip Facility).
+The open character of this edge allows unencumbered views of active recreation and athletic fields, a positive and unique image for campus.
+Every opportunity should be taken to improve the visual qualities of this area, maintaining the majority of open views of the recreation and athletic fields.
+It is unlikely that development of buildings will occur along 18th Avenue because it is reserved for outdoor athletics and recreational uses with the exception of the Outdoor Program Trip Facility and its possible replacement with a larger academic/support structure (refer to the Framework Vision Project (FVP) for this area).
 Improvements to this area should take advantage of the unique potential to highlight university activities to the public.
-In addition there is an opportunity to improve the quality of the fencing and pedestrian entrances.
+In addition there is an opportunity to improve the pedestrian entrances, especially at University Street and at the mid-block pedestrian path.
 Outdoor lighting should be compatible with adjacent residential uses.
+The intersections of Agate and University Streets are primary gateways to campus from the south into the heart of campus for pedestrians, bicycles, and private vehicles.
+Consideration should be given for opportunities to improve these intersections through use of physical design elements.

-(See description in the Northeast Central Campus--Academics, Student Services, and Housing--Design Area page 110, noting in particular the pathway within the Emerald Axis, which continues through this Design Area.)
+(See description in the Northeast Central Campus--Academics, Student Services, and Housing--Design Area page 151, noting in particular the pathway within the Emerald Axis, which continues through this Design Area.)